faucetsdn/daq/docs/device_report.md

 ```
 --------------------
 Collecting TLS cert from target address %% 10.20.96.164
-IOException unable to connect to server.
+IOException unable to connect to server

 --------------------
 security.tls.v3